CumulusNetworks/docs/content/guides/NVUE Command Reference/Action-Commands.md

 - - -

 ## nv action clear vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast soft in

+Clears soft *in* counters for a specific IPv4 BGP peer in the specified VRF.

 ## Command Syntax